Legal Expenses Insurance for

 Accounting for benefits secured

-A secondary strand to the duty to mitigate concerns the accountability of benefits secured by claimants as a result of any avoidance action actually taken.
+A secondary strand to the duty to mitigate concerns the accounting of benefits secured by claimants as a result of any avoidance action actually taken.

 Irrespective of whether or not a duty to take a particular form of mitigatory action arises, if such action is taken to avoid some or all of the loss that would otherwise have arisen, and it is successful, claimants will usually be required to give credit for it.
-Claimants will not usually be permitted to recover losses which they have been able to avoid.
+However, that is not so in every case and much will depend on the causal relationship between the negligence and the benefit enjoyed, as we explain further in our related article: Credit where it’s due: Accounting for gains in professional negligence claims.

 The costs of mitigation